-Proposers (primary academic and industrial partner(s) and other primary partners, if applicable) are encouraged to define the proposed smart service system and frame the proposal narrative to convey a convincing story.
+Proposers (primary academic and industrial partner(s) and other primary partners, if applicable) are encouraged to define the proposed smart service system and frame the proposal narrative.
 That is, rather than simply describing the potential of the technology, and the research plan, the proposers should first present a clearly articulated, compelling case as to why this partnership provides the best approach for achieving the greatest impact.